 The team behind the OSS is a small family of creators, adventurers, explorers, writers, thinkers and photographers, driven by a shared interest in outdoor swimming: meet the team.

-We curate numerous platforms where members connect: The Outdoor Swimming Society website, a Facebook page, a Facebook group, Instagram, Twitter, wildswim.com (a free crowdsourced worldwide swim map) and from 2020, will run a free virtual monthly magazine, Elsewhere.
+We curate numerous platforms where members connect with one-another: The Outdoor Swimming Society website, a Facebook page, a Facebook group, Instagram, Twitter, and our free virtual monthly magazine, Elsewhere.
 In 2019 we also started Zeno’s Swim Club, a virtual winter swimming club #thestoics.

-Our members practise all types of swimming: winter, wild, social, swimming, competitive, adventure, endurance, recreational, lido and skinny dipping, and swim everywhere it is possible to swim: river, lake, lido, sea, loch, tarn, reservoir, waterfall and wadi.
-And we are drawn from all ages and backgrounds and from all over the world: while predominantly British, we have strong cohorts in America, Australia, Europe and contributors from Iran to Mongolia.
+Our members practise all types of swimming: winter, wild, social, competitive, adventure, endurance, recreational, lido and skinny dipping, and swim everywhere it is possible to swim: river, lake, lido, sea, loch, tarn, reservoir, waterfall and wadi.
+We are drawn from all ages and backgrounds and from all over the world: while predominantly UK based, we have strong cohorts in America, Australia, Europe and contributors from Iran to Mongolia.

-The team behind The OSS is a small family of doers, adventurers, explorers, writers, thinkers and photographers, driven by a shared interest in swimming.
 We hope you enjoy what we’ve made, and that our community gives you a space and network that accessorises your swimming better than any new purchase.
-Please see our Members page for more on how to join and the Team page for the people who make us.
+Please see our Members page for more on how to join and the Team page for some of the people who make us what we are.

 May you make good friends, have good adventures and be gifted with good insights.